HSA and Medicare:

 Make sure you understand the rules to avoid penalties and taxes from the IRS.

 Don’t worry….you don’t have to cash out your HSA.
 It can continue to grow.
 You can continue to invest.
 Just don’t add any more money to it to avoid the 6% penalty.

-You can have an HSA, you just shouldn’t contribute to it after you enroll in Medicare.
-Because they are normally not taxed for qualified expenses, HSAs are incredibly useful funds.
+- You can have an HSA, you just shouldn’t contribute to it six months before you sign up for Medicare.

 As usual, always discuss the implications of enrolling in Medicare Parts A and B with your HR department before you do it.
 Even better: Discuss it with your tax advisor.

 For more detailed information on Medicare, go to Medicare for Dummies.